 Costa Rica

-President Laura Fernández accused organized crime of ‘seeping into the marrow’ of the Judiciary and demanded a public accounting from judges, an extraordinary charge from the leader of the region’s oldest democracy.
-She paired it with a claimed 15% drop in homicides and a second security bill that would widen the list of extraditable crimes.
-Sworn in only in May, she is wagering that her country’s famed institutions can still bite even as she says they have been compromised.
+President Laura Fernández accused organized crime and drug trafficking of ‘seeping into the marrow’ of the Judiciary and demanded a public accounting from judges, citing the extradition of ex-security minister Celso Gamboa.
+She presented a first security balance claiming a 15% fall in homicides, said some 4,300 people are tied to 261 criminal structures, and is preparing a second security bill that would add extraditable crimes.
+Sworn in only in May, she is betting the famed institutions of the region’s oldest democracy can still bite.

 The risk dashboard